 Our global experts are ready to help your business.
 Get in touch with one of our representatives today.Send message

 LinkedIn is all about connecting, but before we connect, we look for what we have in common.
 That’s the key to putting together a profile that jump-starts conversation.
 Think of your profile as a way to promote your brand — a professional permalink, a fixed point on the web to promote your skills, your knowledge and your personality.
 Brands build trust by using an authentic voice and telling a credible story.

 Add websites that showcase your abilities or passions.
-Then, edit the default “My Website” label to encourage click-throughs.
-Plus, you’ll get Google page rankings for those, raising your visibility.
+Then, edit the default "My Website" label to encourage click-throughs.
+Plus, you'll get Google page rankings for those, raising your visibility.
 Maybe you belong to a trade association or an interest group; help other members find you by naming those groups.
-If you’re an award winner, recognized by peers, customers, or employers, add prestige without bragging by listing them here.
+If you're an award winner, recognized by peers, customers, or employers, listing your achievements here is a great way to add prestige without bragging.